 2004 – The first OBS (Original Bands Showcase).

 2005 – the first Glastonbudget festival.
-To hell and back, Meatloaf tribute band, Ded Hot Chilie Peppers, One Step behind (Madness tribute), Oasish, The Jamm, were amongst the bands that played.
+To hell and back, Meatloaf tribute band, Ded Hot Chilli Peppers, One Step Behind (Madness tribute), Oasish, The Jamm, were amongst the bands that played.

 2005 – Arts in Leicestershire founded.
 The domain name was registered on 22nd February.
 Soon followed by the publication of the early version of the Arts in Leicestershire web site.

 2005 – The Donkey in Welford Road becomes a live music venue.

 2005 – The Musician reopened on 1 February, actually smaller than before because of the toilet repositioning, and live music continued unabated until May.

 2006 – Horus Music established in Birmingham, later to move to Leicester which is where it is now.

 2006 – The Glastonbudget Festival starts to put on local original bands such as The Authentics, UgLi, Jack of Hearts, The Stiff Naked Fools, Ego Armalade, Proud to have met you, Platinum JAR, Ictus.